-Qualified applicants for the Master of Science in Information Systems degree program must meet the following requirements:
+Qualified applicants for the Graduate level degree program must meet the following requirements:

-- 1. Complete a Personal Interview.
+- Complete a Personal Interview.
 Students are required to meet with an admissions advisor and discuss career goals, interests, financial planning, and needs.
-This interview is typically conducted during a visit and tour of the school or, in extenuating circumstances and for online students, the interview may be completed by telephone. - 2.
-Complete a Graduate Application for Admission and Enrollment Agreement.
-A non-refundable \$50 fee is submitted with the Graduate Application for Admission and does not reduce the total tuition due.
-The application includes an essay requirement of 500-1000 words to describe how this program will support the achievement of both short and long term professional and personal goals.
-In addition, the essay should cover how your background has shaped your current goals. - 3.
-Bachelor of Science degree in Computer Science or Information Systems or related field with a basic understanding of programming and logic/design.
-The degree must be from an accredited academic institution recognized by the Council of Higher Education Accreditation (CHEA).
+This interview is typically conducted during a visit and tour of the school or, in extenuating circumstances, and for online students, the interview may be completed by telephone. - Complete a Graduate Application for Admission and Enrollment Agreement.
+A non-refundable \$50 fee is submitted with the Graduate Application for Admission and does not reduce the total tuition due. - Bachelor Science degree in a related discipline.
+The degree must be from an accredited academic institution recognized by the Council of Higher Education Accreditation (CHEA). (see program specific requirements) - Undergraduate Cumulative Grade Point Average (CGPA) of 2.5 (on a 4.0 scale).
+For applicants who have an undergraduate CGPA of less than 2.5, the applicant may be asked to submit GMAT (minimum score 450) or GRE (minimum of 1,000) test scores for review. - Demonstrated work experience in the field. - English Language Proficiency.
+For any master's degree applicant whose first language is not English, the applicant must achieve a minimum of 550 on the written TOEFL or 79 on the TOEFL Internet (iBT).